Anke2016/Anke2016.github.io/index.md

 * never forgets when it’s time to eat and often celebrates the occasion with a happy dance.
 * As the World Famous Author, Snoopy is forever trying to write the great American novel.
 * Snoopy loves to fantasize about being various characters.
 Most notably, the World War I Flying Ace.
+> Are you upset little friend?
+Have you been lying awake worrying?
+Well, don't worry...I'm here.
+The flood waters will recede, the famine will end, the sun will shine tomorrow, and I will always be here to take care of you.